AgnosPCB/documentation/docs/how_to/Settings_menu.md

 !!! note "Note"
     This tab is not displayed on units configured in **Q1 mode**, which only take a single capture.

-## **Machine**
+## Machine

 ![Settings menu machine section](../assets/v7/settings/machine-settings.png){.center}

 This tab is only available to users with the **admin** role.
 It displays the hardware parameters of your unit, stored in the **machine.json** file.

-Most of the values are shown greyed out: they are displayed **for reference only** and cannot be modified.
+Most of the values are shown grayed out: they are displayed **for reference only** and cannot be modified.
 The fields highlighted in blue are the editable ones:

 | Field | Description |
 | --- | --- |